Collections Grants

 Eligibility

 For this program, the Terra Foundation accepts proposals only from institutions with United States 501(c)(3) status or its international equivalent.
-Only the project organizer(s) may apply for support; if co-organizing a temporary exhibition with a partner museum, the co-organizers must apply jointly.
+Only the project organizer(s) may apply for support; if co-organizing with a presenting partner institution, the co-organizers must apply jointly.
 Grants are not made to individuals.

-The Terra Foundation does not accept proposals for:
+Currently, the Collections grant program at the Terra Foundation does not accept requests for:

 Deadlines

-Grant support through this program is offered once yearly, with a Board of Directors vote each spring.
+Grant support through this program is offered once yearly.

 Grant proposals are reviewed by an external panel made up of curators and arts professionals who reflect a diverse range of backgrounds, perspectives, and approaches.